 MASTG-TEST-0032: Testing WebView Protocol Handlers

-To test for WebView protocol handlers check the app for WebView usage and evaluate whether or not the WebView should have resource access.
+To test for WebView protocol handlers (or resource access) check the app for WebView usage and evaluate whether or not the WebView should have resource access.
 If resource access is necessary you need to verify that it's implemented following best practices.

 Check the source code for WebView usage.
 The following WebView settings control resource access: